designedprogress/.github/profile/README.md

 # Welcome

 We are focused on AI applications, particularly novel approaches to the use of AI in customer facing applications.
-We'll be adding to the content and will share paractical tools and utilities we build from time to time.
+We'll be adding content and will share practical tools and utilities we build from time to time.
+You can visit us at https://designedprogress.ca

 # How we built our site